-1.3 At the bedside computer, pull up the MAR.
-Review the medications that are supposed due to be administered, and clarify with the patient their preference for subcutaneous injection site and administration process.
+1.3 At the bedside computer, pull up the Medication Administration Record (MAR).

+1.3.1 Review the medications that are due to be administered, and clarify with the patient if they have a preference for a subcutaneous injection site and the administration process.

 1.4 Leave the patient’s room, wash hands with soap and warm water, and vigorous friction for at least 20 seconds.
 Hand sanitizers may be used if the hands are not visibly soiled, but vigorous friction should also be used.

-2. Go to the Medication Preparation area (this area may be in a secured room or in a secured portion of the nurses’ station) and complete the first safety check using the 5 rights of medication administration.
-(Refer to the video “Safety Checks for Acquiring Medications from a Medication Dispensing Device”
+2. Go to the Medication Preparation area (this area may be in a secured room or in a secured portion of the nurses’ station), acquire the medication from a Medication Dispensing Device and complete the first safety check adhering to the “five rights” of medication administration.
+To review these steps in detail refer to the video titled “Safety Checks for Acquiring Medications from a Medication Dispensing Device”

 3. In the medication preparation area, prepare the subcutaneous injection according to best practice and procedures.

-3.1 Open the medication box and pull out the medication vial, then pop off the plastic cap on the top of the vial.
+3.1 Open the medication box and pull out the medication vial, then “pop off” the plastic cap on the top of the vial.

-3.2 Take an alcohol wipe package, open the package, remove the alcohol wipe from the package and with friction and intentscrub the top of the medication vial for 20 seconds.
+3.2 Remove the alcohol wipe from the package and scrub the top of the medication vial for 20 seconds with friction and intent.
 This should be done while looking at a clock to verify that you have scrubbed for the appropriate amount of time.

-3.1 Select the appropriate size syringe.
-Open the drawer in the medication room that contains the syringes, and select the smallest syringe available in comparison to the volume of fluid that you have to withdraw from the medication vial.
-(Action item: comparing various sized syringes for the volume of fluid needed to withdraw from the vial).
+3.1 From the syringe drawer in the medication room, obtain the smallest syringe that will accommodate the volume of fluid to be aspirated from the medication vial.

 3.2 Obtain a blunt tip needle from the needle drawer in the medication room.

-3.3.
-Open the syringe package using sterile technique Hold the syringe in your dominant hand, taking special care not to contaminate the syringe tip.
+3.3 Open the syringe package using a sterile technique - peel the sides of the wrapper apart to expose the rear end of the syringe barrel.
+Hold the syringe in your dominant hand, taking special care not to contaminate the syringe tip.

 3.4.
-Holding the needle package with your non-dominant hand, open the needle package using sterile technique, taking special care not to contaminate the syringe connection area on the needle.
+Holding the needle package with your non-dominant hand, open the needle package by peeling the wrapper to expose the needle hub, taking special care not to contaminate the syringe connection area on the needle.

 3.5.
-Using sterile technique, connect the needle to the syringe tip, taking special care not to contaminate either connection point.
+Using a sterile technique, insert the syringe tip into the needle hub, taking special care not to contaminate the connection point.
 Note: if any of the connection points are contaminated, you must obtain new supplies and start over.

 3.6 Take the cap off the needle, taking care not to contaminate the point of the needle, and hold it in your dominant hand.

+Question- Where would one dispose of the wrappers and the cap during this whole process?

 3.7.
-Secure the medication vial with your non-dominant hand, and insert the needle into the soft, rubber portion of the vial.
+Secure the medication vial with your non-dominant hand, and insert the needle into the soft, rubber portion of the vial cap.

-3.8 Holding the vial with your non-dominant hand, and the syringe and needle with your dominant hand, invert the needle and vial, holding them at eye level and make sure the syringe tip is below the level of the liquid in the vial.
-Note: take special care to grasp the vial and needle in a manner that does not contaminate either the syringe tip or the needle.
+3.8 Holding the vial with your non-dominant hand, and the syringe and needle with your dominant hand, invert the needle and vial.
+Hold them at the eye level and make sure the syringe tip is below the level of the liquid in the vial.
+Take special care to grasp the vial and needle in a manner that does not contaminate either the syringe tip or the needle.

-3.9 Withdraw the appropriate amount of fluid from the vial, by drawing back slowly on the syringe plunger until you get to the right volume amount.
-Note: The amount of fluid to withdraw is based on medication calculation that considers the medication dosage with the medication concentration provided in the vial.
-Also, ensure the needle tip is below the fluid level at all points when withdrawing the fluid.
+3.9 Withdraw the appropriate amount of fluid from the vial, by slowly pulling back the syringe plunger until the correct medication volume is obtained.
+The volume to be withdrawn is calculated based on the medication dosage and the medication concentration in the vial.

+3.9.1 When withdrawing medication ensure that the needle tip is below the fluid level at all times.